204/Rel. 204. Islamic Religion: An Introduction. (3). (HU).

 416. Syrian Colloquial Arabic.
 Arabic 415.
 (3).
 (Excl).

 This is a continuation of Arabic 415.
 In Arabic 415 the basic principles of pronunciation and grammar are emphasized through oral and pattern practice drills.
 In Arabic 416 the emphasis shifts to practical use of the dialect based on expanded vocabulary and texts containing more cultural and idiomatic content than the texts taught in the previous term.
 The course is accompanied by tape recordings of the pronunciation drills, the basic texts, the vocabulary, the conversations and the listening comprehension selections.
 Regular use of the language laboratory is required to reinforce class work and also to do the assignments which need to be recorded.
 The course grade is based on classroom performance, assignments, tests and the final examination.
-Textbooks: Colloquial Levantine Arabic by Ernest McCarus et al. (McCarus)
+Textsbooks: Colloquial Levantine Arabic by Ernest McCarus et al. (Rammuny)